- Syntax 1: Opening a preset connection: automatic management of connections

 <Result>: Boolean - True if the operation was performed,

-- False if a problem occurred (during a connection described by programming, some parameters used in HDescribeConnection may be incorrect for example).
+- False if a problem occurred (during a connection described through programming, some parameters used in HDescribeConnection may be incorrect for example).

-<Connection>: Character string (with or without quotes) or Connection variable Connection to a database.
+<Connection>: Character string or Connection variable Connection to a database.
 This connection corresponds to: - the name of the connection defined in the data model editor,

 - the name of the connection defined by HDescribeConnection.
 The connection description must be known when running the function.